Massimo Manca: College career

 Manca accepted a football scholarship from Penn State University, to play under head coach Joe Paterno, who also had an Italian heritage.
 As a true freshman in 1982, he replaced the injured starter Nick Gancitano in the season opener against the Temple University, making a 37-yard field goal attempt and all 4 of his extra point tries.
 In the second game against the University of Maryland, he made all four of his field goals in a 39-31 victory.
-In the fourth game against the number 2 ranked University of Nebraska, he had a nightmare of a performance, missing three field goals and one extra point.
+In the fourth game against No. 2 Nebraska, he had a nightmare of a performance, missing three field goals and one extra point.
 Gancitano, regained his starting job, contributing to the 1982 National Championship season and eventually setting a career school record with 77.6 percent field-goal accuracy (38-of-49 field goals).
 Manca finished the season with 11 game appearances, 5-of-9 field goals made (55.6%) and 19-of-20 extra points made (95.0%).

 In 1983, he was redshirted.
 As a sophomore in 1984, he was only used to handle the kickoffs.
 He made 2-of-2 extra points (100%) and missed his only field goal attempt.

 As a junior in 1985, he was named the starter at kicker.
 He registered 21-of-26 field goals (80.8%) and 28-of-28 extra points (100%).
 Although the team's overall record was 11-1, seven of those contests were decided by seven points or less and Manca’s points were critical.
 He was 2-for-2 in a 20-18 victory against the University of Maryland, 2-for-3 in a 27-25 win over Temple University and 4-for-5 in a 19-17 win against the University of Alabama.
 He tied a school single-game record with 5 field goals in the tenth contest against the University of Notre Dame.

 As a senior in 1986, he contributed to the 1986 National Championship, although his production was down, compiling 14-of-23 field goal attempts (60.9%) and 37-of-37 extra point attempts (100%).
 His 206 career points, ranked second all-time in school history and also set the school record of career points for a kicker.